kienstra/widget-live-editor/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Stability improvement: only most recent 100 posts and images available for each widget.

 = 1.0.2 =
 * Fixed a bug where images were too big in Firefox and Internet Explorer.